Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 1. Close the browser to stop the debugger and return to Visual Studio.

-1. Now let's explore the solution to check out another new features introduced by ASP.NET MVC 4 in the project template.
+1. Now explore the solution to check out some other new features introduced by ASP.NET MVC 4 in the project template.

  	![The MVC4 Internet Application Project Template](./images/The-MVC4-Internet-Application-Project-Template.png?raw=true "The MVC4 Internet Application Project Template")